justindz/DrunkenBoxing/README.md

 * /db off - disable the plugin
 * /db dump - write the current settings for the character to a JSON file (useful to then modify and load with the next command)
 * /db load - reload settings from the character-specific JSON config file, if found (note: will read from the same folder dump writes to, which may be the AC client folder)
-* /db update spells - use this command to start using new spells you have learned since logging in (or last update)
+* /db update spells - use this command to start using new Mountain Retreat Life Magic spells you have learned since logging in (or last update)
-* /db update casters - use this command to refresh the plugin's knowledge of your no-wield or life-req casters
-* /db test caster - select an enemy and use this command to test which caster the plugin would select for it
+* /db set caster TYPE - set the selected caster to be the preferred caster for TYPE=pve, TYPE=boss, or TYPE=race where race is a string with or without initcaps (e.g. "Tumerok" or "shadow")
 * /db test distance - select an enemy and use this command to test the distance from your character
 * /db test enemies - list the enemies currently known to the plugin
 * /db test combatants - list the enemies the plugin believes are in combat range